ray-project/ray/doc/source/serve/core-apis.rst

 User Configuration (Experimental)
 ---------------------------------

-Suppose you want to update a parameter in your model without creating a whole new backend.
+Suppose you want to update a parameter in your model without needing to restart the replicas in your deployment.
 You can do this by writing a `reconfigure` method for the class underlying your deployment.
 At runtime, you can then pass in your new parameters by setting the `user_config` option.

 The following simple example will make the usage clear: